romulocintra/user-locale-client-hints/README.md

 We are proposing [BCP47 extension keys](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) or compatible as the main reference for the base mechanism for delivering user locale preferences.
 This allows the handling of user preferences consistently across the industry.

-So, we will define a new standard `Locale-Preferences` Client Hints and `navigator.localPreferences`, that would map the user preferences using the following steps:
+So, we will define a new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that would map the user locale preferences using the following steps:

   0. Validate if there is any fingerprinting mechanism and if OS preferences are allowed to be exposed
-  1. Read the OS preferences
+  1. Read the available OS preferences
   2. For each value compare it against the default  value for the given locale from ICU/CLDR or a list of user preferences to compare against
   3. If the _user preference_ value differs, return the value
-  4. If the  _user preference_ value is the same, return null
+  4. If the  _user preference_ value is the same, return empty value

-As an alternative instead of returning `null` values, we could try to do an intent of resolving the missing information using [Add Likely Subtags ](https://www.unicode.org/reports/tr35/#Likely_Subtags) algorithm and merge values set by the user in their user locale preferences.
+As an alternative instead of returning `undefined` or empty values, we could try to do an intent of resolving the missing information using [Add Likely Subtags ](https://www.unicode.org/reports/tr35/#Likely_Subtags) algorithm and merge values set by the user in their user locale preferences.

 Conceptually both strategies would work but the second won't inform each preference set by the user.

-The following table suggests common user preferences [#416](https://github.com/tc39/ecma402/issues/416#issue-574957588) be used, and does the correlation from  `Locale-Preferences` Client Hints and `navigator.localePreferences` to extension keys if they exist, or other values in case table is extended by user demand.
+The following table suggests common user preferences [#416](https://github.com/tc39/ecma402/issues/416#issue-574957588) to be used, and does the correlation from  `Locale-Preferences` Client Hints and `navigator.localePreferences` to extension keys if they exist, or other values in case table is extended by user demand.

 | Locale Preferences Name | Extension Key/Unicode Source | Example Values | Description |
 | ----------------------- | -------| ------ |-----|